Heron: item from the Collections Gallery at Rylands

 Collections Gallery

-Opening in May 2025, the John Rylands Library's new Collections Gallery will feature over 40 rare and fascinating items that tell the story of the Library's unique collections.
+The gallery features over 40 rare and fascinating items that tell the story of the Library’s unique collections.

 The Library was founded by Enriqueta Rylands in memory of her husband John Rylands, who died in 1888.
 In this gallery, discover how the Library has grown from 1889 to the present day, from its founder's early acquisitions to contemporary collecting.